Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 Pros:

-Excellent strength and stability
+High strength and structural stability

-Lightweight compared to MDF
+Lightweight compared to denser materials

 Resists sagging over time